 Imagine a bird that has spent its whole life in a cage or an animal in a zoo enclosure.
 You would expect a lot of dysfunctions to develop in this animal, both physical and emotional chronic dysfunctions as it ages.
 This is the state of us humans, who despite physiology that is made for running, less than 1% of us have ever run even a single half-marathon.

 I believe that training and running for a marathon at age 16 should be part of the school curriculum for all able-bodied teenagers and should be mandatory for school graduation.
 Running a single marathon will give health benefits that will last a lifetime.

-My personal prescription is that you should ideally run a full marathon or a half-marathon at least once in your life, and the maintain the ability to run 5 miles (8km) throughout life by doing it periodically.
-In terms of cardiovascular efficiency, there are better options such as High Intensity Interval Training, which I will discuss in future articles.
+My personal prescription is that you should ideally run a full marathon or a half-marathon at least once in your life, and maintain the ability to run 5 miles (8km) throughout life by doing it periodically.
+In terms of cardiovascular efficiency, there are better options such as High-Intensity Interval Training, which I will discuss in future articles.